 As a beauty blogger, this is a bit of a weird thing for me to say but I used to listen to other people’s opinions on make up and take them as gospel.
 It is good to get advice about make up.
 I love reading beauty magazines and blogs but, I also like to experiment and find out for myself.
 What works for others might not work for me and the other way around (although I do love it when a friend loves my recommendations.)
 Make up is supposed to be fun.
 Enjoy it.

-I’m interested!
+Tell me I’m not the only one.
 Which beauty mistakes did you make when you were younger?
-Like this post?
-Pin it!